 2. The Vice-Chair/Chair-Elect shall act as executive officer in the event the Chair is unable to serve, shall act as program chair, and shall be responsible for the sending of all announcements of meetings to the membership.

-3. The Secretary shall take minutes of chapter Executive Board and Business Meetings; report on chapter events; forward appropriate documents to the Chapters Liaison and ARLIS/NA headquarters; report on chapter activities to ARLIS/NA; if needed, help with ballots for elections, and compile and evaluate the results of membership surveys; assist in the publication of the chapter newsletter; compile information about the chapter, maintain the chapter’s archives, and write “thank-yous” to program participants.
+3. The Secretary shall take minutes of chapter Executive Board and Business Meetings; report on chapter events; forward appropriate documents and reports to the Chapters Liaison and ARLIS/NA headquarters; and distribute and validate election ballots.

 1. Nominating Committee.
-The Executive Committee shall appoint a Nominating Committee at least two persons.
-This committee shall submit a slate of two or more qualified candidates per office.
-The slate shall be submitted to the Chair in writing, together with each candidate’s written acceptance, biography, and statement of goals.
+The Executive Committee shall appoint a Nominating Committee of at least two persons.
+This committee shall submit in writing a slate of two or more qualified candidates per office.

 Article VII.
 Executive Committee

-The elected officers and the Immediate Past Chair of the Chapter shall constitute the Executive Committee.
+A. The elected officers, the Web Editor, and the Immediate Past Chair of the Chapter shall constitute the Executive Committee.
 The committee shall meet at the discretion of the officers to discuss Chapter activities, requests, and recommendations of the ARLIS/NA Executive Board.

 Article VIII.
 Meetings

-A. An annual business meeting shall be held as soon as possible after January 1st for the purpose of installing officers.
+A. The chapters shall hold at least one business meeting each year.
 Additional business meetings shall be called by the Executive Committee as they deem necessary.